 SBA 504 Refinance - 2022 Guidelines

-The SBA 504 loan refinance program offers long term fixed rate financing for existing small business commercial properties.
+The SBA 504 loan refinance program offers long term fixed rate financing for existing small business commercial properties and yes, you can refinance an existing SBA loan.
 Below are the current guidelines.

 Please note that as of August of 2021 SBA 7a loans can be refinanced with a SBA 504 loan at up to 90% loan to value and with up to $500K in cash out.
 There are numerous rules regarding eligibility but the program should allow a lot of businesses to convert floating rates into long term fixed rates and the 504 does not require outside collateral, so you should be able to get any outside collateral released if you qualify.